 Why should we eat more liver?

-- It’s rich in proteins, low in calories, and has a lot of iron and zinc, essential for the immune system.
-It also contains Vitamin A, B6, and B12.
+- It's rich in proteins, low in calories, and has a lot of iron and zinc, essential for the immune system.
+It also contains vitamins A, B6, and B12.

 - It tastes great; it's cheap and readily available.